-In 2013, 41 motorcycle riders and pillions were killed.
-Of these fatalities, 44% were single vehicle crashes and, of those, 44% occured on a road with a 100km/hr speed limit.
+In 2018, 38 motorcyclists were killed.
+Of these fatalities, 47% were single vehicle crashes and, of those, 34% occurred on a road with a 100km/h+ speed limit.

 Motorcycle crash types by speed zones and location, Victoria (Melbourne metro and rural):

 |Single vehicle crashes are crashes (includes on path crashes) where only one vehicle is involved, and hits a tree, telephone pole or other object, where the motorcyclist loses control and runs off the road, or is thrown from the motorcycle and hits the road surface.|